 Adult ADHD Self-Reporting Scale

 If the aforementioned signs and symptoms of ADHD sound familiar or representative of issues you’ve experienced, you may consider checking them against the Adult ADHD Self-Report Scale Symptom Checklist.
-The World Health Organization and the Workgroup on Adult ADHD developed the list, which physicians often use in dialog with patients seeking help for ADHD symptoms.
+The World Health Organization and the Workgroup on Adult ADHD developed the list, which physicians often use in dialogue with patients seeking help for ADHD symptoms.
 At least six symptoms, in specific degrees of severity, must be verified for an ADHD diagnosis.

 The following are a sample of questions from the Checklist.
 Choose one of these five responses for each: Never, Rarely, Sometimes, Often, or Very Often.